What is etonogestrel implant?

 Do not use if you are pregnant or if you have recently had a baby.

-Smoking can increase your risk of blood clot, stroke, or heart attack while using this medicine.
+Smoking can greatly increase your risk of blood clots, stroke, or heart attack.
+You should not smoke while using an etonogestrel implant.

 You may need to have a negative pregnancy test before receiving the implant.

-You should not use this implant if you are allergic to etonogestrel, or if you have:
+You should not use hormonal birth control if you have:

 a history of heart attack, stroke, or blood clot;